veganaize/closure-compiler/Annotating-JavaScript-for-the-Closure-Compiler.md

 `@nosideeffects` indicates that a call to the declared function has no side effects.
 This annotation allows the compiler to remove calls to the function if the return value is not used.
 This is not a signal that the function is "pure", it may still read mutable global state.

 `@modifies {this}` signals that only direct properties of the provided `this` are modified.
-Calls to these functions maybe be removed if the "this" object is known to be otherwise unused.
+Calls to these functions may be removed if the "this" object is known to be otherwise unused.

 `@modifies {arguments}` signals that only direct properties of the provided arguments are modified.
-Calls to these functions maybe be removed if the parameters provided to the function are otherwise known to be otherwise unused.
+Calls to these functions may be removed if the parameters provided to the function are otherwise known to be otherwise unused.

 These annotations are only allowed in extern files.